-The first pillar is the state duty to protect against human rights abuses committed by third parties, including business, through appropriate policies, regulation and adjudication.
-States have the primary role in preventing and addressing corporate-related human rights abuses.
+The first pillar is the state duty to protect human rights abuses committed by third parties, including business, through appropriate policies, regulation and adjudication.
+States have the primary role in preventing and addressing corporate-related

-The second pillar notes the corporate responsibility to respect human rights this means companies need a human rights due diligence process, whereby they become aware of, prevent, and address their adverse human rights impacts
+The second pillar notes the corporate responsibility to respect human rights this means companies need a human rights due diligence process, whereby they become aware of, prevent, and address their

-The third pillar requires greater access by victims to effective remedy, both judicial and nonjudicial Even where institutions operate responsibly, adverse human rights impacts may still result from a company's activities and victims must be able to seek redress.
-Effective grievance mechanisms play an important role in both the state duty to protect and the corporate responsibility to respect
+The third pillar requires greater access by victims to effective responsibly, adverse human rights impacts may still result from a company's activities and victims must be able to seek redress.
+Effective grievance mechanisms play an important role in both the state duty to protect and the corporate responsibility to respect.

-UN Guiding Principles on Businesses and Human Rights provides a framework that clarifies both state and organizational responsibilities in relation to human rights
+UN Guiding Principles on Businesses and Human Rights provides a framework that clarifies both state and organisational responsibilities in relation to human rights